cocos/cocos-docs/en/scripting/reference/class.md

     // Value type: String (Such as "Rendering/Camera")
     // Default: ""
     menu: "",

-    // Allows the current component to run in editor mode.
-    // By default, all components are executed only at runtime, meaning that they will not have
-    // their callback functions executed while the Editor is in edit mode.
-    //
-    // Value type: Boolean
-    // Default: false
-    executeInEditMode: false,

     // When "executeInEditMode" is set, playOnFocus can be used to set the scene refresh rate
     // of the editor when the node of the current component is selected.